Robert-G-J/shop-til-you-drop/README.md

 ### No CI

 Normally I'd use Travis.CI and configure it at the beginning of the project.
 I pushed this project to Github some time after first starting it, so setting up Travis.CI has become a TODO.

+### Adaptive UI

+The UI is currently not adaptive, so requires media-queries to modify the layout for smaller screens.
+I would limit the size of the description box, and use `vw` and `vh` for relative text sizing (if it doesn't raise bugs).

 ## TODOs: